NVIDIA Overlay Says GPU VRAM Clocked At 9501 MHz

 Ensure your system has high-speed RAM to complement your GPU’s VRAM.
 Faster RAM can help improve overall performance by reducing bottlenecks.

-2. Ensure Proper Cooling:
+2. Ensure Proper Cooling Solutions:

 Maintain adequate cooling solutions in your PC case to prevent overheating.
 Good airflow helps keep the GPU and VRAM at optimal temperatures, enhancing performance and longevity.